29 Best Trout Flies: Modern Flies Used By River Guides

 2. Polish Pheasant Tail Nymph

-The Polish Pheasant Tail Nymph is a guide and competition-level fly tied by expert fly tier Davie McPhail and it is one of the most effective and best trout flies that I have ever used for trout and for steelhead.
+The Polish Pheasant Tail Nymph is a guide and competition-level fly tied by expert fly tier Davie McPhail, and it is one of the most effective flies for trout that I have ever used for trout and for steelhead.

 Tied as is in the video, it represents many brown nymph species that you would find in a river or stream.